Special Offer

 Get specific details and come back to them.

-Unfortunately, people often exaggerate or invent details to try to impress an interviewer.
-How can you cut through to the truth?
-By asking specific questions and following up.
+People often exaggerate or invent details to try to impress an interviewer.
+You can determine the truth by asking specific questions and following up.
 How many people did they oversee in their management position?
 What were their sales numbers last year?

-Get numbers, dates, and other concrete details, then ask about them again later in the interview, or in subsequent interviews.
-People will almost never remember numbers they invented off the top of their head.
+Get numbers, dates, and other concrete details, then ask about them again later in the interview or in subsequent interviews.
+People will seldom remember numbers they invented off the top of their head.

 4.2